mh-cbon/changelog/README.md

    0.0.0

 COMMANDS:
      init       Initialize a new changelog file
      prepare    Prepare next changelog
-     finalize  Take pending next changelog, apply a version on it test      Test to load your changelog file and report for errors or success export    Export the changelog using given template md        Export the changelog to Markdown format debian    Export the changelog to Debian format rpm       Export the changelog to RPM format changelog Export the changelog to CHANGELOG (internal) format ghrelease Export the changelog to gh-release format, good for gh release page help, h   Shows a list of commands or help for one command
+     finalize   Take pending next changelog, apply a version on it test       Test to load your changelog file and report for errors or success export     Export the changelog using given template md         Export the changelog to Markdown format json       Export the changelog to JSON format debian     Export the changelog to Debian format rpm        Export the changelog to RPM format changelog  Export the changelog to CHANGELOG format ghrelease  Export the changelog to GHRELEASE format help, h    Shows a list of commands or help for one command

 GLOBAL OPTIONS:
    --help, -h     show help